lorcan2440/Simple-Truss-Calculator/README.md

   Goal: to give all the functionality of the code using buttons and text fields.

   * [ ] Add property manager menus for each object when clicked on
-  * [ ] Allow the option of eithe 2D or 3D trusses, using `mpl_toolkits.mplot3d` for 3D display.
+  * [ ] Allow the option of either 2D or 3D trusses, using `mpl_toolkits.mplot3d` for 3D display.

 * [ ] Implement truss optimisation

   Goal: to find a truss which minimises/maximises a given objective (max failure load, min deflection, min fabrication cost, etc.) subject to certain constraints (number of joints, positions of supports, etc.) and display it given a starting truss from which to make adjustments to.

 ## Why I made this